Data erasure

-Data erasure (sometimes referred to as data clearing, data wiping, or data destruction) is a software-based method of overwriting the data that aims to completely destroy all electronic data residing on a hard disk drive or other digital media by using zeros and ones to overwrite data onto all sectors of the device in an irreversible process.
-By overwriting the data on the storage device, the data is rendered irrecoverable and achieves data sanitization.
+Data erasure (sometimes referred to as secure deletion, data clearing, data wiping, or data destruction) is a software-based method of data sanitization that aims to completely destroy all electronic data residing on a hard disk drive or other digital media by overwriting data onto all sectors of the device in an irreversible process.
+By overwriting the data on the storage device, the data is rendered irrecoverable.

 Ideally, software designed for data erasure should: